 The study by Forst (12) on design decisions of women in later life revealed important group differences according to various types of training in college.
-Forst further observedie given to these gswhen planning des gn coiifferent fields of studies.For art majors, socials well as self-expressionand esthetic value shostressed.
-Home economicsshould stress creativity emping function and practicaldesign.Art design should be emphasized to help prepare forlife after college graduation even for women without train-ing in home economics or art.
+Forst further observed that importance should be given to these groups when planning design courses in different fields of studies.
+For art majors, social activity as well as self-expression and esthetic value should be stressed.
+Home economics should stress creativity emphasizing function and practical design.
+Art design should be emphasized to help prepare for life after college graduation even for women without training in home economics or art.